Hollywood writers in deal to end US studio strike

 The WGA leadership and union members need to agree a three-year contract with the Alliance of Motion Picture and Television Producers before they return to work.

-The WGA message on the proposed deal said details still had to be finalised, and it was not yet calling off the strike, but "we are, as of today, suspending WGA picketing".
+The guild's message on the proposed deal said details still had to be finalised, and it was not yet calling off the strike, but "we are, as of today, suspending WGA picketing".

+The dispute has shut down many of America's top shows - popular TV series and late-night talk shows.
+As well as issues around pay, the writers fear the impact of artificial intelligence potentially supplanting their talents.

+Negotiations also broke down over staffing levels and the residuals that writers receive for popular streaming shows.
+They complain that those residuals are just a fraction of the earnings they would get from a broadcast TV show.